Stop the war

 • Heavy Usage: Conversely, for heavy GUI interactions and connections to 100+ devices on a single machine, we recommend allocating at least 4GB of RAM to ensure optimal performance.

-Provisioning a New Edge Instance on Server
+Provisioning a new Edge instance on the ThingsBoard server

-Additionally, you will need to provision ThingsBoard Edge on a server.
+Additionally, you will need to provision Edge on the ThingsBoard server.

 • Enter a name for your edge.
 For instance, “My New Edge”.
 If necessary, update the cloud endpoint.
 This URL should be accessible from the edge.
 If the edge is running in a Docker container, using “localhost” is incorrect.
 It must be the IP address of the machine where ThingsBoard PE is running and accessible by the edge container.
 If you are using the ThingsBoard Cloud server to evaluate the edge, leave this setting as it is.
-Click “Add” to create your new edge.
+Click “Add” to confirm adding your new Edge.

 • Your new edge should now appear at the top of the list, as entries are sorted by creation time by default.